Discover the care and support we offer

 Might seem like a good idea if it’s only a little different (for example, suggesting a different movie you haven’t already seen), but even small changes can be stressful and not ideal; just listen to them and commit to doing what they like, even if you would do things differently

-Again, expressing emotion is not a bad thing, and you may even shed a few years together in the course of the visit.
+Again, expressing emotion is not a bad thing, and you may even shed a few tears together in the course of the visit.
 But you must try to largely keep it together for the sake of your loved one – the last thing they need is to feel even worse about the progression of their illness, or feel like they have to comfort you.

-It’s absolutely fine to feel strong emotions while visiting someone in hospice.
+It’s absolutely fine to feel strong emotions while visiting someone in a hospice.
 However, if possible, you’ll want to remain conscious of not overwhelming the patient or making them feel bad.
 Have a hug, tell them you love them, and be as receptive as possible to their needs.

 At the end of the day, follow the lead of your loved one and don’t overthink what you say.
 Just be genuine, loving, and as good of a listener as you can be.
 If you need any more help, you can always turn to our volunteers and staff at Hospice in the Weald – we are trained to manage all parts of palliative and end-of-life care, and of course that includes the emotional side as well.